redcurry/git_tutorial/tutorial.md

 This way your master branch can be clean of possible changes that may end up being thrown away if those changes are not necessary or don't work.

+**Exercise**: Move the 'data.txt' into a variable below import statement.
+Do this in a new branch called "file_var"

 Go to and use a previous revision
 ---------------------------------